The Mysterious Stranger: University of California Press editions

 In 1969, the University of California Press published, as part of The Mark Twain Papers Series, a scholarly edition of all three unaltered manuscripts, edited by William M. Gibson and titled Mark Twain's Mysterious Stranger Manuscripts; it was republished in 2005.
-The University of California Press also released a final version of No. 44, The Mysterious Stranger in a popular edition in 1982.
+The same publisher released a final version of No. 44, The Mysterious Stranger in a popular edition in 1982.

 Adaptations

 Film versions

 In 1982, a film version of No. 44, The Mysterious Stranger was shot by The Great Amwell Company and shown in the United States on PBS, and later on HBO and was directed by Peter H. Hunt.
 The role of 44 was played by Lance Kerwin, and August was played by Chris Makepeace.

 A scene from The Chronicle of Young Satan was adapted in the 1985 claymation film The Adventures of Mark Twain, wherein Satan invites Tom Sawyer, Huck Finn, and Becky Thatcher to his company, displaying his powers to manifest things at will.
 He invites them to construct small clay people, which he brings to life and places in a small kingdom.
 Satan expresses curiosity and eventually spite toward their creations when the clay people display infighting and inflict cruelty on one another.
 He causes plagues and natural disasters to destroy the small community, buries the ruins with an earthquake, and causes wild vegetation to engulf the spot where the clay people once lived, demonstrating the futility and insignificance of mankind—much to the horror of the children, with Huck Finn uttering "You murdered them!"
 Satan advises them that "people are of no value" and that more could be made "if we need them".
 The scene also quotes Satan's last line from the book.
 In this version, Satan appears playful and friendly when he constructs the small kingdom, slowly revealing himself as cruel and hateful as he destroys it (although he claims he "can do no wrong" since he does not understand the word's meaning).
 He appears as a robed, headless figure with a mask where his head would be.
 As his true nature is revealed, the mask gradually changes from a pleasant appearance to a demonic visage and finally a grinning skull.
 The film also gives a paraphrased line from No. 44, The Mysterious Stranger to Mark Twain as his parting remark to the children: The human race in all its poverty has only one truly effective weapon: Laughter.
 Against the assault of laughter nothing can stand.

-In 1989, a film adaptation of this book was shot in the Soviet Union by Igor Maslennikov and released under the title Filipp Traum (Philipp Traum is the name Satan comes to use amongst humans, Traum being the German word for "dream").
+In 1989, a film adaptation of this book was shot in the Soviet Union by Igor Maslennikov and released under the title Filipp Traum.
+Philipp Traum is the name Satan comes to use amongst humans, traum being the German word for "dream".

-The 2020 acid western movie Day of the Stranger is a loose adaptation of the story in a western setting.
+The 2019 acid western movie Day of the Stranger is a loose adaptation of the story in a western setting.